West Midlands PEEL 2016

 The force also faces significant challenges in organised crime.
 It is the lead force in the operation of the National Ballistics Intelligence Service.

 The force is focused upon improving its approach to protecting the vulnerable, reducing violence, increasing confidence and reducing demand.
-It has developed innovative partnerships to supplement strong local work.

 Disclaimer: the above statement has been prepared by West Midlands Police.
 The views and information in it are not necessarily those of HMIC.